Mamata24/offline_TODO/README.md

 ## Acknowledgments

-- I take all the responsiblity for every signle line of code.
+- I take all the responsiblity for every single line of code.